How to be a GREAT podcast guest

-Minimize echo and reverb.
-Try to find a room that isn't full of glass, metal, tile and reflective surfaces.
+First, take steps to minimize echo and reverb.
+Try to find a room that isn’t full of glass, metal, tile and reflective surfaces.
 If light bounces off of a surface, so does sound.

 TIP: Cover your desk or table with a blanket or towel